-Many partners who fail to reach a climax during sexual intercourse have no underlying physical problem.
+Many people who fail to reach a climax during sexual intercourse have no underlying physical problem.
 Instead, the problem may be due in part or whole to worrying about not being able to perform.
-In such cases you may need a bit of old fashioned reason rather than a Viagra pill!
+In such cases, you may need a bit of old fashioned reason rather than a Viagra pill.

 So maybe you think that a man must have an erection, or that a woman must have an orgasm.
 And maybe you think this despite the obvious biological fact that having an erection or orgasm is not a necessary condition of being a man or woman.
 If you never had another erection or orgasm again, you still would not shed your gender!

-Your "malfunction" is not in your mechanical part.
+Your "malfunction" is typically not in your mechanical part.
 It is not in your penis or your vagina; it is not in a malfunction of your erogenous zone.
-It is rather a set of irrational thoughts that are creating performance anxiety which in turn lead to your lack of orgasm.
+Rather, it is a set of irrational thoughts that are creating performance anxiety—which in turn lead to your lack of orgasm (or erection, or etc).

-A major part of your performance anxiety is fear of what others are going to think of you, especially your sex partner, if you fail to perform.
+A major part of performance anxiety is fear of what others (most notably your current partner) are going to think of you if you fail to perform.
 You may fear that your partner will stop seeing you as sexy or as not being a "real man" or "real woman."

 As such, you may tell yourself that your worth depends on whether or not you can reach a climax.
-"What good am I," you think, "if I can't even have an orgasm."
+"What good am I," you think, "if I can't even have an orgasm?"
 But you are not identical to an orgasm.
 Again, you are not a mere mechanism.
 You are a being who can think, reason, act, feel, desire, and sense.
 You are a self-determining being, a being who can autonomously decide things.
-You therefore also have an inherent value and dignity.
-So respect yourself.
-Good sex begins with self-respect!
+You, therefore, also have an inherent value and dignity.
+So respect yourself—good sex, after all, begins with self-respect!

-And anyway, it's not really awful if you don't have an orgasm or you can't have an erection.
+And besides, it's not really earth-shattering if you don't have an orgasm or you can't have an erection.
 It is not on the level of a nuclear meltdown or an earthquake in which thousands of people perish.
 It is not the equivalent of murder or rape.
-It is not like the end of the universe.
-As far as bad things go, it really isn't so bad-unless you tell yourself it is.
-But that is where your willpower comes into play.
-You can make of it what you will!
+It is not the end of the universe.
+As far as bad things go, it really isn't so bad—unless you tell yourself it is.
+But that is where your willpower comes into play; you can make of it what you will.

 Finally, you cannot control what others think of you.
 Is your partner going to be pleased with you?
 How well will you compare to others, sexually?
-What will he or she think if you can't even reach a climax?
+What will he or she think if you can't reach a climax?
 These are thoughts that shouldn't occupy you because you're simply not in a position to control what others think.
-On the other hand you can have considerable control over your sexual experience.
+On the other hand, you can have considerable control over your sexual experience.
 You can think erotic thoughts, touch, feel, and sense.
 You can attempt to stimulate and imagine that your partner is as intensely stimulated as you are.
-Here, your imagination is all the reality that really matters anyway.
-At the end of the day, ranking the sex as good, bad, or somewhere in between may not even be a good idea, but it is definitely a very bad idea while in the midst of the sexual encounter itself.
+Here, your imagination is all the reality that really matters.
+At the end of the day, ranking the sex as good, bad, or somewhere in between may not be a good idea in general, but it is definitely a very bad idea while in the midst of the sexual encounter itself.
 To do so is already to chill off the experience.

 If it turns out that you had foreplay but no climax, this is still not terrible, horrible, or awful.
 The enjoyment reaped through the encounter need not afterwards be desecrated by the failure to be orgasmic.
-It is what it is-and it can still be pleasant, unless you catastrophize about it and dilute this pleasure with needless anxiety.
-"Next time hopefully I'll have an orgasm."
-That would be nice, but you can and should walk away intact if it just doesn't happen.
+It is what it is—and it can still be pleasant, unless you catastrophize about it and dilute this pleasure with needless anxiety.
 The quest for sexual gratification should not itself be turned into a source of grief.

 So what to do about sexual performance anxiety?
 Here are, in sum, some things you and your partner can work on: